Texas Medicaid Definition

 Make note, Qualified Income Trusts do not assist one who has assets over the Medicaid qualification limit.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, Qualified Income Trusts have no impact on one’s assets.
 However, one can still meet the asset limit by by “spending down” excess assets on non-countable assets, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 Texas offers its residents several Medicaid programs, some of which are entitlements and others have limited enrollment.
 Nursing home care is an entitlement for all Texas residents that require it and meet the program’s financial criteria (outlined in the table above).

-The Community First Choice Program is an entitlement program that, in addition to personal care, provides in-home support such as meal delivery, medical alert services and chore services.
+The Community First Choice (CFC) Program is an entitlement program that, in addition to personal care, provides in-home support such as meal delivery, medical alert services, and chore services.

-Primary Home Care is another program which provides for personal care in the home.
-However, this program allows participants to choose their caregivers and select family members can be hired as caregivers.
+Primary Home Care is another program that provides for personal care in the home.
+However, this program allows participants to choose their caregivers, and select family members can be hired as caregivers.